P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Introduction

 Nowadays, gradient-based training algorithms are widely used in deep learning~\cite{lecun2015deep}, such as Stochastic Gradient Descent (SGD)~\cite{robbins1951stochastic}, Adam~\cite{Kingma2014Adam}, RMSProp~\cite{tieleman2012lecture}.
 However, they still suffer from \textit{vanishing} or \textit{exploding gradients}.
-Compared to the traditional gradient-based optimization algorithms, the Alternating Direction Method of Multipliers~(ADMM) is a much more robust method for training neural networks.
-It has been recognized as a promising policy to alleviate \textit{vanishing gradients} and \textit{exploding gradients} problems and exerts a tremendous fascination on researchers.
-In addition, ADMM is also immune to poor conditioning with gradient-free technique~\cite{taylor2016training}.
+Compared with the traditional gradient-based optimization algorithms, the Alternating Direction Method of Multipliers~(ADMM) is a much more robust method to train deep neural networks.
+It has been recognized as a promising method to alleviate \textit{vanishing gradients} and \textit{exploding gradients} problems and exert a tremendous fascination on researchers.
+Besides, ADMM is also immune to poor conditioning with gradient-free technique~\cite{taylor2016training}.
+Distributed ADMM is also proposed in recent years~\cite{boyd2011distributed,wei2013}.
+In addition, ADMM is a distributed-friendly algorithm and has drawn much attention from researchers. \cite{chen2018fully} develops a distributed approach for virtual power plant~(VPP) problems. \cite{li2019distributed} decomposes the regression problem into several subproblems and solves the communication latency and bandwidth cost in conventional cloud computing.
+As for neural networks, \cite{hosseini2014online} tests online ADMM on a network with linear constraints.
+This paper also extends distributed ADMM to a distributed setting and distributed gradient descent.

+In light of these properties of ADMM and to alleviate the problems mentioned above in RNN simultaneously, we are motivated to train RNN models with ADMM.
+However, it is not easy to apply ADMM to RNNs directly due to the recurrent state compared with MLP and CNN~\cite{krizhevsky2012imagenet}.
+The recurrent states are updated over timesteps instead of iterations, which is incompatible with ADMM.
+Therefore, we propose a new framework named ADMMiRNN with theoretical analysis to tackle this problem.